 - How and why does spending differ across states?

-In 2016, 96 percent of health and hospital expenditures were for operational costs, such as public health administration, community health programs, public hospital operations, and regulatory services.
-The remaining 4 percent went to capital outlays, such as hospital construction.
+In 2020, 97 percent of health and hospital expenditures were for operational costs, such as public health administration, community health programs, public hospital operations, and regulatory services.
+The remaining 3 percent went to capital outlays such as hospital construction.

-However, states vary considerably in their distribution of state and local health and hospital spending.
-In Indiana, for example, only 11 percent of state and local health and hospital spending occurred at the state level in 2016.
-In contrast, the state was responsible for 98 percent of health and hospital spending in Hawaii.
+However, the level of government directly spending on health and hospital expenditures varies greatly across states.
+In Indiana, for example, only 13 percent of direct health and hospital spending occurred at the state level in 2020.
+In contrast, in Vermont, the state government was responsible for 98 percent of total direct health and hospital spending.

-Health and hospital spending may vary by state for many reasons, including higher utilization of health services or hospital readmission rates among some populations; higher regional health care costs; the number of state and locally-owned hospital beds; or other factors that may require additional investment in public health services to address, such as pollution or mental health and substance abuse problems .
+Health and hospital spending may vary by state for many reasons, including higher utilization of health services or hospital readmission rates among some populations; higher regional health care costs; the number of government-owned hospital beds; or other factors that may require additional investment in public health services to address, such as pollution or mental health and substance abuse problems.

 Interactive Data Tools